 A shimmering sight, the snow-white Meenmutty Falls at a height of 300 metres is the second-largest waterfall in Kerala.
 Cascading down in three layers of sheer magic, this waterfall certainly is a spectacular scene.
 A captivating 2 km jungle trek off the main Ooty Road is combined with the resounding rumble of the Falls.
 Each tier of the Meenmutty waterfalls requires a different trek though ideally, the Falls has to be seen from atop the Neelimala to fathom its real beauty!

 A fairly tough 4 km trek or an easier off-road drive into the woodlands reveals the inconspicuous Chethalayam Falls.
 The sometimes red but violent water of this small, powerful waterfall drops almost noiselessly into the deep rocky gorge.
 The locales offer a number of vantage points for bird-watching.

 Located deep within the virgin forests at an altitude of over 1700 metres, Pakshipatalam as the name suggests has a dense population of birds.
-Here, large boulders and rocks, some more than two storeys tall has aided in the formation of deep caves that house a wide variety of birds, animals and distinctive species of plants.
-Nestled in the Brahmagiri hills, 7 km nort-east of Thirunelli, this idyllic hill station can be reached only by a long trek through the wilderness.
+Here, large boulders and rocks, some more than two stories tall have aided in the formation of deep caves that house a wide variety of birds, animals, and distinctive species of plants.
+Nestled in the Brahmagiri hills, 7 km northeast of Thirunelli, this idyllic hill station can be reached only by a long trek through the wilderness.